 Aloe vera contains over 75 nutrients as well as vitamins, minerals and fatty acids that are used to treat a variety of conditions both internally and externally.
 It is used most commonly to treat sunburn, rashes, psoriasis, eczema and gastric problems.

-As with many complimentary remedies, although there is a wealth of anecdotal evidence and individual success stories there is remarkably little scientific verification of Aloe Vera’s effectiveness in treating eczema.
+As with many other alternative remedies, although there is a wealth of anecdotal evidence and individual success stories there is remarkably little scientific verification of Aloe Vera’s effectiveness in treating eczema.
 Even less scientific effort has been spent understanding the healing mechanisms driven by this complex substance.
 However, this is some good clinical evidence that Aloe Vera gel can be effective in treating the symptoms commonly associated with eczema: dry, broken and irritated skin which is vulnerable infections.

 How Aloe Vera Can Help Eczema